 On our very first day riding the subway we managed to get a little too close to one pickpocketing and even had an encounter with one of the thieves.
 We had just stepped off the train at the crowded 9 de Julio station and were part of the scrum headed towards the exit.

-Suddenly a man wearing a dark blue t-shirt bumped up hard against Michael’s left shoulder.
-He was ready to give him a Philly elbow back to clear some space when the man abruptly stopped in front of him.
-This set off Michael’s antenna.
+Suddenly a man wearing a dark blue t-shirt bumped up hard against my left shoulder.
+I was ready to give him a Philly elbow back to clear some space when the man abruptly stopped in front of me.
+This set off my antenna.

-Then he noticed that another man wearing a green hoodie, about three feet in front of him, had a white liquid dripping on his shoulder.
+Then I noticed that another man wearing a green hoodie, about three feet in front of me, had a white liquid dripping on his shoulder.
 A common ruse is to squirt something on the potential victim.
 This marks him to the pickpocket gang, which usually consists of three people, and sets up the next part of the con.

 Passengers like these know to be extra vigilant.

-One of the thieves said to the man that his sweatshirt was stained and starting wiping it off to distract him.
-Michael tried to warn him but Larissa was standing right next to one of the pickpockets and he wasn’t sure if the whole thing was just a diversion to get to her.
-He called out “Riss, Riss!” and waved her over to him.
+One of the thieves said to the man that his sweatshirt was stained and started wiping it off to distract him.
+I tried to warn him but Larissa was standing right next to one of the pickpockets and I wasn’t sure if the whole thing was just a diversion to get to her.
+I called out “Riss, Riss!” and waved her over to me.

-In the meantime Michael grabbed the shoulder of the thief who was still there and yelled in his best high-school Spanish, ‘Polizia!
+In the meantime I grabbed the shoulder of the thief who was still there and yelled in my best high-school Spanish, ‘Polizia!
 Polizia!”
-Unfortunately he sucked at Spanish and people just stared at him oddly.
-The thief looked stunned to be accosted but recovered enough to say in his best movie English, “Fuck you!”
+Unfortunately I sucked at Spanish and people just stared at me oddly.
+The thief looked stunned to be accosted but recovered enough to say in his best movie English, “Fu** you!”

-Michael was out of Spanish expressions at that point and called the crook a shrimp (he was pretty short) holding his fingers an inch apart for emphasis.
-Since no police were forthcoming (for all we know Michael yelled for a plumber, but we didn’t see anyone running up wielding a plunger either) Michael and the criminal parted ways.
+I was out of Spanish expressions at that point and called the crook a shrimp (he was pretty short) holding my fingers an inch apart for emphasis.
+Since no police were forthcoming (for all we know I yelled for a plumber, but we didn’t see anyone running up wielding a plunger either) I parted ways with the criminal.

 The tile murals on the subte are gorgeous, just don’t get too distracted by them.